Snacks for during and after labour

 Labour uses up an enormous amount of energy.
 As with all other endurance events, the body requires a sufficient amount of nutrition to get through it.

-Studies suggest that as well as helping you through periods of fatigue, receiving adequate nutrition during labour can help to reduce the risk of ketosis.
-Even a small amount of nourishment, such as a sip of juice or an isotonic drink, can help to keep you going.
+Studies suggest that as well as helping you through periods of fatigue, receiving adequate nutrition during labour can help to reduce the risk of ketosis1.
+Even a small amount of nourishment, such as a sip of juice or an isotonic drink, can help to keep you going2.

 Practical preparations for the long haul